-According to the MLive article, the family's three pit bulls are the same ones identified in earlier news reports: Rhino, a 2-year old male, Devlin, a 2 or 3-year old male and Mommas, a 3 1/2 year old female.
-As we stated in late May, Rhino passed the Canine Good Citizen test in February and Mommas was adopted to the Murray family by the Kent County Animal Shelter when it was 3-months old.
+According to the MLive article, the family's three pit bulls are the same ones identified in earlier news reports: Rhino, a 2-year old male, Devlin, a 2 or 3-year old male and Momma, a 3 1/2 year old female.
+As we stated in late May, Rhino passed the Canine Good Citizen test in February and Momma was adopted to the Murray family by the Kent County Animal Shelter when it was 3-months old.
 Also, a family member stated in comments that all three dogs were "rescues."

-Rhino was the killer, which shows that passing the Canine Good Citizen (CGC) test has no bearing on unpredictable aggression, particularly when the owner is not present.
+Rhino was likely the killer, which shows that passing the Canine Good Citizen (CGC) test has no bearing on unpredictable aggression, particularly when the owner is not present.
 The CGC is not an aggression test to begin with (here are the testing requirements).
-Earlier, the baby's father had stated the killer dog was a female leading us to believe that Mommas was the killer.
+Earlier, the baby's father had stated the killer dog was a female leading us to believe that Momma was the killer.
 However, Becker said that none of the other dogs could be ruled out; all three were euthanized Monday.

 According to Becker, Rhino was also the alleged "support dog."
 With the proper documentation, Rhino could sit next to anyone on an airplane.Rodriguez told police that her 11-month old had been in the home with these dogs before the fatal attack without any incident.
 In December, Murray posted a photo to her Facebook page of a baby the same age snuggling with Rhino -- Hey, it was great for social media points back then?
 In fact, Murray can't get enough social media points.
 After her pit bull killed her baby, she allowed her daughter to post a photo of the now deceased baby lying with Devlin, the other male family pit bull.